-- A. Shop Drawing Procedures: - 1.
+- A. Product Data Procedures: - 1.
+Submit only information required by individual specification sections. - 2.
+Collect required information into a single submittal. - 3.
+Do not submit (Material) Safety Data Sheets for materials or products. - B. Shop Drawing Procedures: - 1.
 Prepare accurate, drawn-to-scale, original shop drawing documentation by interpreting the Contract Documents and coordinating related Work. - 2.
-Generic, non-project specific information submitted as shop drawings do not meet the requirements for shop drawings. - B. Transmit each Submittal with a copy of approved Submittal form. - C. Transmit each Submittal with AIA Form G810. - D. Sequentially number the transmittal form.
-Revise Submittals with original number and a sequential alphabetic suffix. - E. Identify Project, Contractor, Subcontractor or supplier; pertinent drawing and detail number, and specification section number, as appropriate on each copy. - F. Apply Contractor's stamp, signed or initialed certifying that review, approval, verification of Products required, field dimensions, adjacent construction Work, and coordination of information is in accordance with the requirements of the Work and Contract Documents. - G. Deliver Submittals to Architect/Engineer at business address. - H. Schedule Submittals to expedite the Project, and coordinate submission of related items. - I. For each Submittal for review, allow 20 days excluding delivery time to and from the Contractor. - J. Clearly identify variations from the Contract Documents.
-Regardless of the type of variation, Contractor is solely responsible for errors in the field that arise from Submittal variations from the requirements of the Contract Documents if those variations were not expressly noted to specifically identify for and describe to the reviewer the nature of the variation from the Contract Documents.
+Generic, non-project specific information submitted as shop drawings do not meet the requirements for shop drawings. - C. Transmit each Submittal with a copy of approved Submittal form. - D. Transmit each Submittal with AIA Form G810. - E. Sequentially number the transmittal form.
+Revise Submittals with original number and a sequential alphabetic suffix. - F. Identify Project, Contractor, Subcontractor or supplier; pertinent drawing and detail number, and specification section number, as appropriate on each copy. - G. Apply Contractor's stamp, signed or initialed certifying that review, approval, verification of Products required, field dimensions, adjacent construction Work, and coordination of information is in accordance with the requirements of the Work and Contract Documents. - H. Deliver Submittals to Architect/Engineer at business address. - I. Schedule Submittals to expedite the Project, and coordinate submission of related items. - J. For each Submittal for review, allow 20 days excluding delivery time to and from the Contractor. - K. Clearly identify variations from the Contract Documents.
+Regardless of the type of variation, Contractor is solely responsible for errors in the field that arise from Submittal variations from the requirements of the Contract Documents if those variations were not expressly noted to specifically identify for and describe to the reviewer the nature of the variation from the Contract Documents. - L. Identify variations from Contract Documents and Product or system limitations that may be detrimental to successful performance of the completed Work. - M. Correlate submitted items with specified products; clearly indicate the specified product that corresponds to each submitted item. - N. When options or optional features available for a Product are indicated in a Submittal, and selections for those options/features are indicated in the Contract Documents, identify on the Submittal the selection indicated in the Contract Documents.

-- K. Identify variations from Contract Documents and Product or system limitations that may be detrimental to successful performance of the completed Work. - L. Correlate submitted items with specified products; clearly indicate the specified product that corresponds to each submitted item. - M. When options or optional features available for a Product are indicated in a Submittal, and selections for those options/features are indicated in the Contract Documents, identify on the Submittal the selection indicated in the Contract Documents. - N. Provide space for Contractor and Architect/Engineer review stamps. - O. When revised for resubmission, using clouds, highlights or other means acceptable to the Architect, identify all changes made since previous submission.
-Resubmittals that do not clearly identify all changes may be delayed and/or returned to the Contractor unrevised. - P. The Contractor is entitled to 1 Resubmittal of any Shop Drawing, Product Data, or Closeout Submittal item rejected by the Architect or returned by the Architect for further action.
+O. Provide space for Contractor and Architect/Engineer review stamps.

+- P. When revised for resubmission, using clouds, highlights or other means acceptable to the Architect, identify all changes made since previous submission.
+Resubmittals that do not clearly identify all changes may be delayed and/or returned to the Contractor unrevised. - Q. The Contractor is entitled to 1 Resubmittal of any Shop Drawing, Product Data, or Closeout Submittal item rejected by the Architect or returned by the Architect for further action.
 Thereafter, the Contractor shall pay the cost of all further Architect's reviews of Shop Drawing, Product Data or Closeout Submittal, at a rate of \$200.00/hour.
-Cost of such further reviews will be deducted from the Contract Sum by Change Order. - Q. Distribute reviewed Submittals as appropriate.
-Instruct parties to promptly report any inability to comply with requirements. - R. Submittals not requested will not be recognized or processed. - S. Submittal reviews may be delayed and/or Submittals may be returned unrevised for any of the following reasons: - 1.
+Cost of such further reviews will be deducted from the Contract Sum by Change Order. - R. Distribute reviewed Submittals as appropriate.
+Instruct parties to promptly report any inability to comply with requirements. - S. Submittals not requested will not be recognized or processed. - T. Submittal reviews may be delayed and/or Submittals may be returned unrevised for any of the following reasons: - 1.
 Submittals submitted outside the scheduled dates of the Submittal Schedule. - 2.
 Submittals are incomplete or are missing information. - 3.
 Submittals are not submitted in accordance with procedures outlined in this Section (i.e. spec Section number not indicated, missing Contractor's review stamp, submitted items not correlated with specified products).